What is Recruitment Advertising?

 Invest effort in drafting well-written job descriptions tailored to each position.
 Avoid generic job descriptions.
 Each job description must be tailored for the respective position.
 Also, remember to stick to the skills that are genuine must-haves.
 Overly long job descriptions can put off job seekers, resulting in lower conversions.

-Most job descriptions inadvertently introduced bias mainly in the form of discriminatory requirements (such as gender or race).
+Most job descriptions inadvertently introduce bias mainly in the form of discriminatory requirements.
 A biased job description dramatically limits the number of potential candidates it appeals to, as it makes diverse applicants feel left out.
 On the other hand, bias-free job descriptions can attract and engage even passive candidates.

 To learn about Joveo’s award-winning programmatic job advertising platform, sign up for a free demo!